jestin/gimp-vera-tileset-plugin/README.md

 ![gimp compile](gimp_compile.gif)

-You can also create other useful GIMP scripts that use the `file-vera-save` procedure that the plugin defines.
+You can also create other useful GIMP scripts that use the `file-vera-export` procedure that the plugin defines.
 For example, you may want to design an image at a larger resolution (perhaps for some box art, promotional materials, etc.) but still have it converted to a bitmap for use by the VERA.
-In this case, you could write a script that crops, scales, converts to indexed mode, and finally exports the output using the `file-vera-save` procedure:
+In this case, you could write a script that crops, scales, converts to indexed mode, and finally exports the output using the `file-vera-export` procedure:

 ```
 (define (make-vera-bitmap filename